iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>12.
+Most Consecutive Days</strong>
-<strong>12.</strong> List the most consecutive inserted dates and the capitalized city names for cities in Canada that where inserted in April 2022.
+List the most consecutive inserted dates and the capitalized city names for cities in Canada that where inserted in April 2022.

 <details>
   <summary>Click to expand expected results!</summary>